rosagross/NIA_Differential_Evolution/README.md

 public class Market

 Object that describes a market.
+Its attributes are the maximum demand that occurs in the market and the maximum price you can sell your energy at.